 - Grind the almonds into a flour and place in a bowl.

-- Add in the egg, coconut oil, baking soda, sea salt and mix well
+- Add in the egg, coconut oil, baking soda, sea salt and mix well with a spoon.

 - Then add in the tapioca flour, coconut flour and mashed sweet potatoes.
 It will form a dough that you can knead for 1 minute.
 Pinch off a quarter of the dough to use as the cap for the biscuit.